giahungbui/Maven-Sales-Challenge/README.md

 - Engaging deals without close dates were properly handled to prevent incorrect quarter assignments.
 - The missing values within the dataset are expected occurrences and should be retained in their current state.

+# Key Metrics

 # Calculated Fields & Measures

-The following calculated fields and measures were created using **DAX** to support the dashboards:
+The following measures were created to calculate key performance indicators (KPIs) using **DAX** to support the dashboards:

 - Total Sales, Last Quarter Sales, Company Average Sales
 - Won Deals, Last Quarter Won Deals